VGP/vgp-assembly/tutorials/DNAnexus_workflow_1.6_tutorial.md

 <br/>

 Under the `Create Raw Reads Dazzler DB` stage, click the gear icon to open the parameters panel and fill in the "Estimated genome size" parameter with the given species' expected genome size.
 For `fArcCen1`, the estimated genome size is 0.99Gbp, so we fill in `0.99G`.
-The genome size can be obtained from the [Animal Genome Size Database](http://www.genomesize.com/) or if the species is no available there, can also be estimated by running **Jellyfish and GenomeScope** on the 10x Genomics reads as explained before).
+The genome size can be obtained from the [Animal Genome Size Database](http://www.genomesize.com/) or if the species is no available there, can also be estimated using the result of the **meryl+genomescope_10x** workflow on the 10x Genomics reads as explained before).

 ![Create Raw Reads stage](https://github.com/VGP/vgp-assembly/blob/master/tutorials/images_1.6/CreateRawReadsConfig.png)
 ![Configure genome size](https://github.com/VGP/vgp-assembly/blob/master/tutorials/images_1.6/LengthCutoffConfig.png)